conduitframework/conduit_sqs/README.md

 * `:worker_pool_size` - The number of workers that simultaneously consume from that queue.
 Defaults to 5.
 * `:max_demand` - Max number of messages in flow.
 Defaults to 1000.
 * `:min_demand` - Minumum threshold of messages to cause pulling of more.
 Defaults to 500.
-* `:max_attempts` - How many times to retry publishing a message.
-Defaults to `10` when not specified.
-Can also be overriden on each `publish`.
 * `:base_backoff_in_ms` - The base factor used to exponentially backoff when a request fails.
 Defaults to `10` when not specified.
 Can also be set globally.
 * `:max_backoff_in_ms` - The maximum backoff when a request fails.
 Defaults to `10_000` when not specified.
 Can also be set globally.